Qwertzi01/NiceHashBot-X/README.md

 - Info section to get algorithms specifications and own NiceHash BTC wallet address
 - Fast ability to manual control a order with speed/cancel buttons in main window
 - Easy configurable and full control over timings for different Bot tasks
+- Hidden settings can be changed over a config file (for experienced users)
 - Optimized stability for 24/7 continuous operation, error log and auto-restart
 - Console window showing clean colorized tasks, important events and failures
 - Run on **testnet** and **production** environment with all marketplace locations